IFRS 17

 Insurance contracts, including reinsurance contracts, issued by the reporting entity;

 Reinsurance contracts held by the reporting entity;

 Investment contracts with discretionary participation features (DPF) issued by the reporting entity, provided the entity also issues insurance contracts.

 Calculation

 Under the IFRS 17 general model, insurance contract liabilities will be calculated as the expected present value of future insurance cash flows with a provision for non-financial risk.
-The discount rate will reflect current time value of money adjusted for financial risk, emphasizing the relative lack of liquidity of the insurance contracts;
+The discount rate will reflect current time value of money adjusted for financial risk without double counting, considering the lack of liquidity of the insurance contracts since the reporting entity cannot normally sell the insurance contract;